ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 - 💬 Discord Impact Community (please join this if you can) - **<https://discord.gg/PwpGemYhJx>**

-## ⚠️ Disclaimer (DO READ THIS IF YOU CAN BEFORE INSTALLING PLEASE.)
+## ⚠️ Disclaimer (DO READ THIS IF YOU CAN BEFORE INSTALLING PLEASE)

 Please be aware that the developers are not responsible for any misuse or violations of Miniblox.io’s Terms of Service.
 So please enjoy and give any feedback we are willing to hear your views!